muecke87/conventions/docs/shellscript.md

 Use [shellcheck](https://github.com/koalaman/shellcheck) to find errors in your scripts.

 As a general rule: shellcheck is correct - you are wrong - fix the code ;-)
-However some exceptions may arise.
-[Disable](https://github.com/koalaman/shellcheck/wiki/Ignore) a check for a line.
+However some exceptions may arise, you might wish to [disable a certain check for a line](https://github.com/koalaman/shellcheck/wiki/Ignore).

 Helpful descriptions for each error code are found in the wiki.
 E.g. [SC2068](https://github.com/koalaman/shellcheck/wiki/SC2068)